nesterow/riot-jss/README.md

 ```

 ## Writing styles
-JSS is just a javascript object.
-[Follow official JSS documentation](https://cssinjs.org/jss-syntax).
+In order to make the JSS work in scope of a riot component, just add a property called `styles` into your component exports.
-To make the JSS work in scope of a riot component, just add a property called `styles` into your component exports:
+Property `styles` must be [a valid JSS object](https://cssinjs.org/jss-syntax).
 ```javascript
 export default{
   styles,